Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

   }
 ```

+**Note:** we currently recommend setting `buildOptimizer:false` in `angular.json`.
+This may increase your on-disk and loaded application size.
+This will prevent WebGL errors such as `WebGL: INVALID_OPERATION` and `WebGL: INVALID_ENUM`.

 ## Development server

 Run `ng serve --open` for a dev server that will automatically open a browser window.
 The app will automatically reload if you change any of the source files.
 You need to install [Angular CLI](https://cli.angular.io/) before you can compile the app.